tigerhawkvok/equilibrium-recipes/README.md

 # How to add

 This assumes you have an account.
-Otherwise, email your mod to me!
+Otherwise, [join GitHub](https://github.com/join) or email your mod to me!

 1. Take [the template file](https://github.com/tigerhawkvok/equilibrium-recipes/blob/master/template.php), and copy its contents.